hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - API used with Cisco DNA Center provisions SSIDs, QoS policies, and update software versions on switches: <span style="color: #bb6600;">intent</span>
   - activities using Cisco DNA Center: <span style="color: #bb6600;">Designing</span> and <span style="color: #bb6600;">Provision</span>
   - a feature of the open platform capabilities of Cisco DNA Center: <span style="color: #bb6600;">intent-based APIs</span>
+  - the ability to program and monitor networks from somewhere other than the DNAC GUI: <span style="color: #bb6600;">API</span>

 - Cisco Context Directory Agent (CDA)